#1 of 55 Places to Visit in Shimla

 #14 of 55 Places to Visit in Shimla

-At a distance of 30 km from Naldehra and 44 km from Shimla, the Shaily Peak or Shali Tibba isa mountain peak situated near Khatnol in Himachal Pradesh.
-It is one of the popular places to visit in Naldehra and among the tp places of trekking in Shimla.
+At a distance of 30 km from Naldehra and 44 km from Shimla, the Shaily Peak or Shali Tibba is a mountain peak situated near Khatnol in Himachal Pradesh.
+It is one of the popular places to visit near Shimla, and among the best places for trekking in Himachal .

 #15 of 55 Places to Visit in Shimla

 At a distance of 9 km from Shimla Railway Station, Shimla Water Catchment Sanctuary is a wildlife sanctuary situated on the eastern exit of the Hindustan Tibet Road in Shimla.
-Also known as Reserve Forest Sanctuary, it is one of the best places to visit in Shimla, especially for wildlife buffs and nature lovers.
+Also known as Reserve Forest Sanctuary, it is one of the best Shimla tourist places, especially for wildlife buffs and nature lovers.

-Covers over an area of approximately 10.25 sq. km, the catchment area is rich in biodiversity, home to an intriguing variety of flora and fauna.
-The variety of fauna including Leopard, .....
+Covers over an area of approximately 10.25 sq. km, the catchment area is rich in biodiversity, home to an intriguing .....